The average American worker has fifty interruptions a day, of which seventy percent have nothing to do with work." -W. Edwards Deming

 Most weeks, my loved ones would tell you I can be a little MIA during my working hours.
 I’ve been known to miss a group text and come back to my phone with 60 plus messages.
 I’ll miss phone calls and personal emails.

 This isn’t because I don’t care!
 Quite the contrary.
 I love my friends and family, but I want to be present when I’m with them.
-Juggling between emails, texts, social media messages, coaching clients, and content creation leaves me scattered and the opposite of present.
+But, if I try to context switch and juggle between coaching clients, supporting clients between calls, content creation, emails, texts, and social media messages, I'm scattered and the opposite of present.

 A while back, I started a very simple practice.
 When I sit down to work, I close my email and social media.
 I put my phone on night mode (I’ve found airplane mode still allows texts to come through with a wifi connection!), and I set the do-not-disturb on my computer.